seankross/seankross.github.io/about/index.md

 jumbo_subtitle: About
 ---

 Hi!
 I'm Sean.
-I graduated from NYU, now I'm at the University of Maryland.
-I live in downtown Washington DC.
+In the past I attended NYU and the University of Maryland.
+Currently I live in Fells Point in Baltimore.
 I spend most of my time writing code, taking pictures, and reading books.

 Email: sean at seankross dot com